ArchipelagoMW/Archipelago/worlds/checksmate/docs/checksmate_en.md

 **ChecksMate is a short game!
 You might restart many times, but you should expect no more than an hour of gameplay!**

-You need to start a ChecksMate client yourself, which are available from the Releases page (see above).
-Generally, these need to be extracted to a folder before they are run, due to dependency on asset files and dynamic libraries.
+You need to start a ChecksMate client yourself, which are available from the [releases page](https://github.com/chesslogic/chessv/releases/latest).
+Generally, these need to be extracted to a folder before they are run, due to a dependency on asset files and dynamic libraries.

 ### Connect to the MultiServer

 First start ChecksMate.

-Once ChecksMate is started.
-In the client at the top type in the spot labeled `Server` type the `Ip Address` and `Port` separated with a `:` symbol.
+Once ChecksMate is started, in the client at the top type in the spot labeled `Server` type the `IP Address` and `Port` separated with a `:` symbol.
 Then input your slot name in the next box.
-The third box can be used for any password, which is often left empty.
+The third box can be used for any password, and is often left empty.

 These connection settings will be saved in a simple text file for the next time you start the client.
 (You may safely delete this convenience file.)